-Preparing for Section 1 of the GAMSAT can seem intimidating, but it doesn’t have to be.
-Section 1 tests your ability to interpret a range of texts.
-These texts may be fiction, non-fiction, poems, diagrams, or even cartoons, and you're expected to answer multiple-choice questions focusing on themes, characters, plot, and the author's perspective.
-In this article, I will explain how you can approach this section and improve your performance significantly.
+Preparing for Section 1 of the GAMSAT can seem intimidating, but it doesn't have to be.
+Section 1 tests your ability to interpret a range of texts (fiction, non-fiction, poems, diagrams, even cartoons) and you're expected to answer multiple-choice questions focusing on themes, characters, plot, and the author's perspective.
+In this article, I'll explain how you can approach this section and improve your performance significantly.

 Understanding the Purpose of Section 1

-Before diving into study techniques, it’s essential to understand the philosophy behind Section 1.
+Before diving into study techniques, it's essential to understand the philosophy behind Section 1.
 Why is it part of the GAMSAT?
-After all, what does reading a poem or analysing a piece of fiction have to do with being a successful doctor?
+What does reading a poem or analysing a piece of fiction have to do with being a successful doctor?

 Medical schools increasingly emphasise the importance of communication skills.
 Effective communication is not just about speaking but also about listening and interpreting.
 Section 1 primarily tests your ability to interpret and understand information, which is vital for doctor-patient interactions.
-As a doctor, you will often need to comprehend a patient’s emotions and intentions, which aligns with the emotional intelligence (EQ) tested in Section 1.
+As a doctor, you will often need to comprehend a patient's emotions and intentions; that's the emotional intelligence being tested here.

 Key Principle: Interpret Without Bias

-When you encounter a difficult text—perhaps a dense extract on philosophy or a complex poem—it is super important to not feel overwhelmed.
-Remember, ACER knows that you don’t have prior knowledge of these topics.
-They’re acutely aware that the vast majority of GAMSAT sitters don’t read poetry, philosophy and literature regularly.
-They do expect you to distill the information presented in the text without drawing on external knowledge or letting personal biases interfere.
-This approach ensures objectivity and accuracy in your answers.
+When you encounter a difficult text (perhaps a dense extract on philosophy or a complex poem), it's important not to feel overwhelmed.
+ACER knows that you don't have prior knowledge of these topics.
+They do expect you to distil the information presented in the text without drawing on external knowledge or letting personal biases interfere.

-For example, if you’re a strong proponent of capitalism and come across a text criticising capitalism, put aside your opinions and focus solely on what the text is communicating.
-As someone that often relishes in debate and conversation about the value of market economics - I’d find it super easy to remove impartiality and look at things from a biased view.
-S1 punishes this.
-Instead, putting your own beliefs aside and focusing on what
+For example, if you're a strong proponent of capitalism and come across a text criticising capitalism, put aside your opinions and focus solely on what the text is communicating.
+S1 punishes the alternative.

 One of the most important study habits for Section 1 is using evidence from the text to support your answers.
-When practicing, always trace back your answers to a specific line, phrase, or piece of evidence from the text.
+When practising, always trace back your answers to a specific line, phrase, or piece of evidence from the text.
 This habit will help you avoid answering questions based on gut feelings or instinct, which often leads to errors.
-Remember, ACER is giving you everything you need to answer all the questions - there is no external knowledge required to do well in S1.

-When answering a question, ask yourself, "Where in the text is this supported?"
+When answering a question, ask yourself: "Where in the text is this supported?"
 For example, if the question asks whether a character is frightened, you should be able to point to a line that shows this through actions or dialogue.
-And if your choosing between two answers - consider which one is more “provable” based on.

 As with medical diagnoses, where decisions are based on evidence like test results or symptoms, your answers in Section 1 must be grounded in the evidence presented in the text.